jdubrick-ai/tssc-sample-templates/README.md

 ### MacOS

-Due to differences between Linux and MacOS, the GNU version of `sed` is required to be installed.
+Due to differences between Linux and MacOS, the GNU version of `gsed` is required to be installed.

 ```
-brew install gnu-sed
+brew install gnu-gsed
 ```
 After this, alter PATH.
 For example, add the following line to your `~/.bash_profile`:
 ```
-export PATH="/opt/homebrew/opt/gnu-sed/libexec/gnubin:$PATH"
+export PATH="/opt/homebrew/opt/gnu-gsed/libexec/gnubin:$PATH"
 ```